HyperNervie/Bejeweled-Autosplitters/readme.md

 This auto splitter only supports non-Steam version.
 If you can adapt it to Steam version, feel free to open a pull request.

-* Timing starts upon entering any level.
+* Timing starts upon entering any level except Eclipse challenges.
 * Split is triggered when you beat any level.
   * If you want to split upon beating a whole planet rather than beating a single challenge, check "Don't split upon beating challenges 1-6" in auto splitter settings.
 * Timing resets upon returning to the main menu while you haven't got any stars in your profile (in favor of Unlock%).